 - Vancouver Climbing Centres – rock climbing, climbing walls and bouldering facilities exist throughout Metro Vancouver.

-- Trampoline Parks – indoor trampolining places in the Lower Mainland include Sky Zone, Extreme Air and Apex Adventure Plex.
+- Trampoline Parks – indoor trampolining places in the Lower Mainland include Extreme Air locations in both Richmond and Langley.

 For more top indoor attractions, check out Vancouver’s Best Things to do on a Rainy Day.